 Strategic Direction: the desired path of progress for the organization as a whole

-Quality Policy: a general statement of the organization’s commitment to quality
+(As defined by ISO) Quality Policy: a general statement of the organization’s commitment to quality

 Quality Objectives: a desired, measurable result regarding quality

-Quality Policy Example
+Quality Policy Sample

 Purpose: manufacture precision products